|

 Enterprise Freedom Action Committee

-The Enterprise Freedom Action Committee (EFAC) is a conservative-leaning Political Action Committee (PAC) based out of Washington D.C. that has exclusively opposed Democrats running for political office.
-[1] Enterprise Freedom Action Committee is the latest creation of one of Washington's acknowledged masters of AstroTurf and stealth tactics: lobbyist and front man Richard Berman.[2]
-Bermans company, Berman & Co., represents the restaurant, alcoholic beverage and tobacco industries.
+The Enterprise Freedom Action Committee (EFAC) is a right-wing organization that has opposed Democrats running for political office,[1] and which is a creation of one of Washington's acknowledged masters of AstroTurf and stealth tactics: lobbyist and front man Richard Berman.[2]
+Berman's company, Berman & Co., represents the restaurant, alcoholic beverage and tobacco industries.
+EFAC also operates under the name Committee to Rethink Reform.[3]

 EFAC is one of five organizations run by Berman.
 These five organizations are subject of an IRS complaint that they have violated tax codes that prohibit executives from profiting off the non-profits they run.
 These five non-profit organizations have paid Berman & Co. $15 million between 2008 and 2010.
 [3].